 Keyword for this page: Volunteer

 Polk County Public Schools has an outstanding volunteer program.
 Investing in our schools helps students succeed.
 To learn more, contact the Department of Public Relations & Strategic Partnerships at (863) 534-0636.

 The security of our students is a primary concern.
-Volunteers pay a non refundable fee of $25.00 to cover the cost of a Florida Department of Law Enforcement background check and the remaining $1 covers the cost of a volunteer badge.
+Volunteers pay a non refundable fee of $25.00. $24 covers the cost of a Florida Department of Law Enforcement background check and the remaining $1 covers the cost of a volunteer badge.
 Payment is made by personal check or money order payable to the Polk County School Board and submitted with a volunteer application at the school site.
 Check with your school and make sure you are not already approved.

 The Polk Education Foundation has several ways for an individual to help with the many programs they offer.
 Here is a list of some of the ways you can help.

 The mentor program brings together positive role models from the community and students who can benefit from one-on-one attention.
 Students are selected by teachers and guidance counselors.
 Parents sign a permission form for participation in the program.
 Students and mentors meet, usually once a week, to work together to improve grades, set goals for improved attendance and behavior or focus on career interests.

 Take Stock in Children is an award-winning program that provides scholarships, mentors, and hope for a better future to Florida's most deserving low-income, at-risk children.
 A public-private partnership, this school-based mentoring organization has positively affected the lives of more than 11,000 children since 1995